novakin/plexmediaserver_ynh/README.md

 - Go to connect and use your plex account credentials
 - Once you are connected make sure your server is mapped to port 32400

-## Be careful

-This package is currently only working if you install it on subdomain root